chelnak/jenkins-tui/README.md

 `jenkins-tui` is a terminal based user interface for Jenkins.

 > :construction: :warning: This app is a prototype and in very early stages of development.
 There will be bugs and missing functionality.
-Additionally, it has only been tested on OSX.

 :rocket: This project is powered by [textual](https://github.com/willmcgugan/textual) and [rich](https://github.com/willmcgugan/rich)!